RegardV/KVMPAshtroughresotration-Lesson3/README.md

 - Scripts or commands used to blacklist and unblacklist the NVIDIA driver.
 - Logs or outputs from the virtual machine to verify successful passthrough.

+## Note of files in this repository
+## Project Files Description

+This section includes the configuration files and log files specifically related to the GPU and audio passthrough setup for this KVM project.
+The complete system logs exceeded 1 GB, so I’ve included only the filtered logs relevant to passthrough events.
+Here’s what you can expect in the uploaded files in my repository:

+- **`ai-vm` Config File**: The KVM configuration file used to set up the virtual machine, including settings optimized for NVIDIA GPU and audio passthrough.
+- **Passthrough Logs**: Filtered log files capturing events and outputs related to the passthrough process, verifying successful GPU and audio functionality within the virtual machine.

+**Note**: These files are machine-specific, meaning the configurations and logs are tailored to the hardware and setup of the Ubuntu 20.04 host used in this project.
+Results may vary depending on your system’s hardware and software environment.